zarf-dev/proposals/0051-v1beta1-schema/README.md

 	Repos []string `json:"repos,omitempty"`
 	// Custom commands to run at various stages of a package lifecycle.
 	Actions ZarfComponentActions `json:"actions,omitempty"`
-  // Features of the Zarf CLI.
+  // Zarf CLI services and infrastructure such as the registry, injector, and agent.
-  Features ZarfComponentFeatures `json:"features,omitempty"`
+  Services ZarfComponentServices `json:"services,omitempty"`
 }

 // Variant is a component definition with a required filter for when it applies.